Distributions defined by q-supernomials, fusion products, and Demazure modules: Distributions defined by -supernomials

-We write $Y=\Exp(Y|\vJ)+R$, where $R=Y-\Exp(Y|\vJ)$ is (by the properties of conditional expection) uncorrelated to (any square-integrable function of) $\vJ$.
-Furthermore, by \autoref{thm1} we have
+whose asymptotics we will treat by splitting $T$ into an ``occupancy part'' $Q(\vL,\vJ)+\Exp(Y|\vJ)$, dependent only on $\vJ$, and a remaining ``rest-inversion part'' $R=Y-\Exp(Y|\vJ)$ ``orthogonal'' to $\vJ$, and investigating the two parts individually.
+We note that by \autoref{thm1} we have

+so that $\Exp(Y|\vJ)$ is a quadratic function in $\vJ$.
 Let us call the distribution of $\vJ$ the \emph{mixing distribution} (for the total number of $\vL$-admissible partitions).
-To understand the behavior of mixing distributions and to introduce a convenient way to refer to them, let us describe a simple random experiment.
+To explain the behavior of mixing distributions and to introduce a convenient way to refer to them, let us describe a simple random experiment.
 We focus our attention on the unrestricted case first.